Skip to content

 failed_count += 1

-# Advance cursor only after full batch validation
+# Advance the cursor ONLY after the full batch has been processed.

 new_cursor = payload.get("next_cursor") or payload.get("max_updated_at")